MOUAD010/MOUAD010/README.md

 I am a passionate Full-Stack Developer with a strong commitment to continuous learning and self-development.
 I thrive on building innovative solutions and constantly expanding my technical expertise.
 My journey in software development is driven by curiosity, dedication, and a genuine love for creating impactful applications that solve real-world problems.

 I enjoy collaborating with others and sharing knowledge.
-Feel free to ask me about **React.js, Spring Boot, PHP, Laravel, Java, Docker, and Cloudflare** or connect with me on [LinkedIn](https://linkedin.com/in/mouad el attar).
+Feel free to ask me about **React.js, Spring Boot, PHP, Java, Docker, and Cloudflare** or connect with me on [LinkedIn](https://linkedin.com/in/mouad el attar).

 ---